Double Fine: Projects

-Double Fine's first completed project was Psychonauts, a multi-platform platform game following Raz (named after Double Fine's animator Razmig Mavlian), a psychically-gifted boy who breaks into a summer camp for psychic children to try to become part of an elite group of psychic heroes called Psychonauts.
+Double Fine's first completed project was Psychonauts, a multi-platform platform game following Raz (named after Double Fine's animator Razmig Mavlian), a psychically gifted boy who breaks into a summer camp for psychic children to try to become part of an elite group of psychic heroes called Psychonauts.
 Critically praised, it was released for Microsoft Windows, PlayStation 2 and Xbox.
 Despite its acclaim, however, it did not sell well initially.

 Double Fine's second project was Brütal Legend, a hybrid real time strategy, action-adventure game following a heavy metal roadie named Eddie Riggs, whose name is derived from both Eddie the Head, the Iron Maiden mascot, and Derek Riggs, the artist who created the mascot.
 The story follows Eddie as he is transported to a fantasy world in which demons have enslaved humanity.
 Tim Schafer has credited the inspiration for the game to the lore, fantasy themes, and epic Norse mythology of heavy metal music found in both its lyrical content and its album art.
-Brütal Legend was published by Electronic Arts and was released in North America on October 13, 2009 for the PlayStation 3 and Xbox 360, and later for Microsoft Windows.
+Brütal Legend was published by Electronic Arts and was released in North America on October 13, 2009, for the PlayStation 3 and Xbox 360, and later for Microsoft Windows.

 Amnesia Fortnight

 During the development of Brütal Legend, a publishing issue arose.
 Activision, having acquired the rights to the title through its merger with Vivendi Games, decided to drop it and forced Schafer to locate another publisher.
 During this period, in approximately 2007, Schafer attempted to boost the company's morale by engaging the team in an "Amnesia Fortnight".
 For a two-week period, the employees were split into four groups, told to forget their current work on Brütal Legend (hence the "Amnesia"), and tasked to develop a game prototype for review by the other groups.
 The four ideas were successfully made into playable prototypes.
-The four prototypes produced were Custodians Of The Clock, Happy Song, Love Puzzle, and Tiny Personal Ninja.
+The four prototypes produced were Custodians of the Clock, Happy Song, Love Puzzle, and Tiny Personal Ninja.

-The process was repeated later near the end of Brütal Legend, providing an additional two prototypes.
+The process was repeated later, as Amnesia Fortnight 2009, near the end of Brütal Legend, providing an additional two prototypes.
 The prototypes produced were Costume Quest and Stacking.
+The prototype for Costume Quest was made available in 2012.

 Schafer credits the concept of the Amnesia Fortnights to film director Wong Kar-Wai.
 During the long, three-year filming of Ashes of Time, Wong had taken some of his actors and film crew to Hong Kong to shoot footage for fun, ultimately resulting in the films Chungking Express and Fallen Angels.
 Schafer noted these were some of the director's more famous films.
 Schafer eventually signed a publishing deal with Electronic Arts for Brütal Legend.